 Kehnemouyi has brought national recognition to the engineering program at Montgomery College.
 Under his leadership, there has been considerable growth in engineering enrollment during the past several years.
 His leadership has contributed significantly to the articulation agreements in place with many of Montgomery College’s regional receiving schools of engineering.
 He helped developed memoranda of understanding with Montgomery County Public Schools, Georgia Institute of Technology, and George Washington University.
 He has served for five years as the Academic Program Director of the Johns Hopkins University Summer Program for Engineering, further demonstration of organizational and project management skills.

 Kehnemouyi has considerable experience as a process engineer (chemical) for the Iran aircraft industry, as consulting engineer in the private sector, as an adjunct professor at Johns Hopkins University, and George Washington University, and as curriculum and materials developer, focusing on modifying and revising Montgomery College’s engineering courses to reflect changes at University of Maryland College Park, Georgia Institute of Technology, and other four-year universities.
-He routinely conducts presentations about engineering to MCPS students and science teachers in an effort to attract students of color and women to the field of engineering; He is an active member of the American Society of Engineering Education (ASEE) and the American Society of Mechanical Engineers (ASME), conducting numerous presentations at the ASEE national and international meetings.
+He is an active member of the American Society of Engineering Education (ASEE) and the American Society of Mechanical Engineers (ASME), conducting numerous presentations at the ASEE national and international meetings.

 A recipient of the NISOD (National Institute for Staff and Organizational Development) Excellence award and the Montgomery College outstanding faculty award, Kehnemouyi was a nominee for the 2005 David R. Pierce Faculty Technology Award sponsored by American Association of Community Colleges (AACC) and Cisco Systems and has been recognized by MCPS several times for outstanding volunteer service.
 He has taught most of the engineering courses including: Introduction to Engineering Design, Statics, Dynamics, Mechanics of Materials, Thermodynamics, Fluid Mechanics, Heat transfer, Numerical Analysis, and Engineering Physics sequence.